Gevork Vartanian: Early life

 Vartanian was born to Armenian parents in Nor Nakhichevan, USSR.
-His father was a Soviet intelligence agent as well who was sent to Persia in 1930, where he worked for 23 years under a cover of a wealthy merchant.
+His father, also a Soviet intelligence agent, was sent to Persia in 1930, where he worked for 23 years under cover of being a wealthy merchant.
 Gevork Vartanian was not even 16 when he went into intelligence.

 On 4 February 1940, he made contact with the Tehran residency of Soviet intelligence, including Ivan Agayants.
 In Tehran, Vartanian formed a pro-Soviet group, who were identified by Iranian police in 1941, which led him to spend three months in prison.

 Operation Long Jump

 In 1942 the Nazis intercepted intelligence about a planned meeting in Tehran and devised a scheme to capture or assassinate Stalin, Churchill, and Roosevelt.

 After careful planning and deliberation under the personal supervision of Security Police Chief Ernst Kaltenbrunner, Hitler sent his special commando agent, Otto Skorzeny, along with six other men to rendezvous at Tehran and spearhead the operation.

 The first tip-off about the planned attempt came from Soviet intelligence agent Nikolai Kuznetsov, under the alias of Wehrmacht Oberleutnant Paul Siebert, from Nazi-occupied Ukraine.
 Kuznetsov got a drunk SS officer named Ulrich von Ortel to tell him about the attempt.
 Although the scheduled date of the operation was not known, the fact that it would take place was confirmed.

 Vartanian had been assigned to recruit agents since 1940.

 In 1940–41 Vartanian's team of seven intelligence officers had identified more than 400 Nazi agents, all of whom had been arrested by Soviet troops.
 In the autumn of 1943, they were assigned the task of ensuring the security for the upcoming Tehran Conference.
 In their efforts to foil the assassination plot devised by the Nazis, Vartanian's group located six Nazi radio operators shortly before the conference opened on 28 November 1943.
 The German assassins had been dropped by parachute near the town of Qom, 40 miles from Tehran.
 Vartanian later said:

 We followed them to Tehran, where the Nazi field station had readied a villa for their stay.
 They were travelling by camel, and were loaded with weapons.
 While we were watching the group, we established that they had contacted Berlin by radio, and recorded their communication...
 When we decrypted these radio messages, we learnt that the Germans were preparing to land a second group of subversives for a terrorist act — the assassination or abduction of the 'Big Three'.
 The second group was supposed to be led by Skorzeny himself.

 All the members of the first group were arrested and forced to contact their handlers under Soviet supervision.
 The operation got off track and the main group led by Skorzeny never went to Tehran.